-Eccentric people have always existed, but until recently, Aspergers wasn't recognized as a possible cause of strange adult behavior.
+Eccentric people have always existed, but Aspergers isn't always recognized as a possible cause of strange adult behavior.
 Aspergers, one of the neurological disorders on the autism spectrum, can be mild, causing only somewhat unusual behavior, or severe, causing almost complete inability to function in society without assistance.
 Adult Aspies, like kids with the syndrome, have trouble deciphering the normal rules of society, which impacts their home, work and social lives.

 Grown-ups with Aspergers have high intellectual functioning – but diminished social abilities.
 An adult Aspie might:

 - lack the ability to read non-verbal cues

 - seem egocentric